ColdBox/coldbox-zero-to-hero/STEPS.md

 }
 ```

-39. Try it again (will probably want a migrate fresh)
+39. Add a new user, and see that the password is now encrypted.
+Bcrypt encrypted passwords look like the following:

-TODO: We probably want a WireBox intro somewhere.
-Just the basics.
-Breeze past most of it.
+`$2a$12$/w/nkNrV6W6qqZBNXdqb4OciGWNNS7PCv1psej5WTDiCs904Psa8S`

-Add log in
+40. Add log in

 ```
 // config/Routes.cfm